 Nothing!
 Comparisons are free to use and the prices are exactly the same as buying direct with the insurer.
 The insurance brands on comparison sites pay a referral fee once a policy has been bought.
 This does not increase the premium a user pays.
 Woo hoo!

-This will vary from insurer to insurer, normally there is a set number for the amount of Adults who can be on the policy and generally the same for dependants, the common definition of “dependant” means your child or grandchild, not in full time employment, travelling with you 100% of the time.
+This will vary from insurer to insurer, normally there is a set number for the amount of adults who can be on the policy and generally the same for dependants.
+The common definition of “dependant” means your child or grandchild, not in full time employment, travelling with you for 100% of the time.
+Age limits will apply.

 Yes!
 Many people don't realise that even if you're on a cruise in Australian waters you need cruise cover.
 Once you have left port you are no longer covered by Medicare or your usual health insurance provider.

-Visit www.smartraveller.gov.au for the latest travel advice and warnings from the Australian Government.
+Visit Smartraveller for the latest travel advice and warnings from the Australian Government.
 You can even register to receive updates for your chosen destinations.